 - (a) Reporting Requirements. - (1) Reporting Frequency.
 A reporting party as defined in section 95481 must submit to the Executive Officer quarterly progress reports and annual compliance reports, as specified in this section.
 The data for the quarterly reports must be uploaded in the LRT-CBTS within the first 45 days after the end of the quarter.
-During the subsequent=second 45 days, reporters conjunction=must work with counterparties to complete any necessary report corrections.
-The reporting frequencies for these reports are set forth below: - (A) Quarterly Reports.
-Unless expressly provided elsewhere in this subarticle.
-Quarterly reports must be submitted to the Executive Officer by:
+During the subsequent 45 days, reporters shall use the reconciliation reports provided in the LRT-CBTS and in conjunction with counterparties complete any necessary report corrections.
+The reporting frequencies for these reports are set forth below:

+(A) Quarterly Reports.
+Unless expressly provided elsewhere in this subarticle, quarterly reports must be submitted to the Executive Officer by: